mettinger/Commentary-On-The-Mind-Illuminated/README.md

     the fire kasina as the object of meditation in place of the breath within TMI framework.

-5. Outside links of interest to TMI:
+5. Outside links of interest related to _The Mind Illuminated_:

     * ["Stage 4 advice - Part 1 (by Nick Grabovac)"](https://www.reddit.com/r/TheMindIlluminated/comments/77j5tr/tips_for_stage_4/)
 	* ["Stage 4 advice - Part 2 (by Nick Grabovac)"](https://www.reddit.com/r/TheMindIlluminated/comments/7dr2kj/tips_for_stage_4_part_2/)